SEAT Leon hatchback - Interior & comfort

 Even entry-level SE trim cars should still look fairly stylish, thanks to LED headlights, 16-inch alloy wheels and standard metallic paint, while there's an eight-inch infotainment screen inside.
 SE Dynamic adds slightly larger wheels, a 10-inch screen, sat nav, digital instruments, all-round parking sensors and tinted glass.

 FR trims are similar to Volkswagen's R-Line and Audi's S line, adding new bumpers and lower suspension along with LED rear lights, triple-zone climate control and a wireless smartphone charging tray.
+It's also worth noting that FR is the lowest spec available for the Leon e-Hybrid.
 FR Sport adds more features like extra ambient lighting, 18-inch alloy wheels and a Winter Pack, while SEAT's Xcellence trim concentrates more on luxury, with added chrome and a suede interior trim that's swapped for leather in the Xcellence Lux model.

 The full options list hasn't been published yet but we know it'll be possible to specify features including an electrically opening panoramic sunroof and a towing hook that can be hidden behind the rear bumper when not in use.